 If you don’t live in Guam, you might be surprised to find out that Guam attracts quite an upscale tourist crowd from Asia, especially from Korea, China, and Japan.

-Many hotels and shopping areas cater specifically to these relatively wealthy customers, and you’ll find plenty of restaurants the do the same as well, including a few that are reservation-only.
+Many hotels and shopping areas cater specifically to these relatively wealthy customers.
+You’ll find plenty of restaurants that do the same as well, including a few that are reservation-only.